 Is Penn State making the COVID-19 vaccine mandatory for employees or students?

-Importantly, while the University is not currently requiring vaccinations for students and certain campuses, Penn State is not impartial when it comes to getting vaccinated.
+Importantly, while the University is not currently requiring vaccinations for students, Penn State is not impartial when it comes to getting vaccinated.
 The University’s stance is that everyone who can get a vaccine should do so as soon as possible to attain high vaccination rates on all Penn State campuses.